artemave/REST-assured/README.markdown

 It is sometimes desirable to only double certain calls while letting others through to the 'real' services.
 Meet Redirects.
 Kind of "rewrite rules" for requests that didn't match any double.

 Another potential use for redirects is setting up a 'default' double that matches multiple fullpaths.
 This is of course given your app does not mind an extra redirect.
-Also note that 'default' double still covers only one http verb so requests with different methods won't match.
+Also note that 'default' double still covers single http verb so requests with different methods won't match.

 Here is the rest API for managing redirects: